 Alcohol abuse often takes a terrible toll on family relationships.
 Using family therapy in alcohol rehab lets family members start dealing with their feelings and begin healing.

-Experiential therapies, like music or art therapy, give you other paths for getting at difficult feelings.
+Experiential therapies, like art therapy, give you other paths for getting at difficult feelings.
 Sometimes it’s easier to draw your pain first, then talk about it.

 Santé Center for Healing